Acer Chromebook 11 (C720P)

 Photo of Acer Chromebook 11 (C720P)

-Note: The Acer Chromebook 11 (C720P) reached its Auto Update Expiration date in June 2019 and is no longer receiving Chrome OS updates.
-This page is preserved for historical reference.
+Note: The Acer Chromebook 11 (C720P) reached its Auto Update Expiration date in June 2018 and is no longer receiving Chrome OS updates.
+This page is preserved for historical reference and for owners researching their existing hardware.

-The Acer Chromebook 11 (C720P) was one of the most influential early Chromebooks, released in late 2013 as the touchscreen variant of the wildly popular C720.
-Priced at just $299 for the 2GB model and $329 for the 4GB version, it brought affordable touch computing to the Chrome OS ecosystem at a time when most touch-enabled laptops cost significantly more.
-The C720P featured an Intel Celeron 2955U Haswell processor, which delivered surprisingly snappy performance for its era and helped establish Chromebooks as viable alternatives to budget Windows laptops.
+The Acer Chromebook 11 (C720P) was one of the most influential early Chromebooks, released in January 2014 as the touchscreen variant of the wildly popular C720.
+Priced at $299 for the 2GB model and $329 for the 4GB version, it brought affordable touch computing to the Chrome OS ecosystem at a moment when most touch-enabled laptops cost two or three times that figure.
+The C720P paired Intel’s Haswell-era Celeron 2955U with a 32GB M.2 SSD and an 11.6-inch panel rated for ten-finger multitouch, and it inherited from its non-touch sibling the user-serviceable storage slot that made the C720 line a perennial favorite of the Linux and Crouton crowd.

 Related Videos